top of page

 Presence means knowing what’s happening inside you in real time.

-For most people, this is harder than it sounds.
-When the noise stops, they call it “loneliness,” when really it’s just quiet — the unfamiliar experience of being in your own mind without distraction.
+For many, this is harder than it sounds.
+When the noise stops, they call it “loneliness.”
+But really, it’s just quiet — the unfamiliar experience of being in your own mind without distraction.

 Modern life doesn’t help.